CentralValleyModeling/centralvalleymodeling.github.io/docs/lookuptables.md

 Yuba River Index = 0.5·X + 0.3·Y + 0.2·Z

+Where:

-Where 	X = Current year’s April-July Yuba River unimpaired runoff
+- X = Current year’s April-July Yuba River unimpaired runoff
-	Y = Current year’s October-March Yuba River unimpaired runoff Z = Previous year’s index
+- Y = Current year’s October-March Yuba River unimpaired runoff
+- 5Z = Previous year’s index

 Classification Index Thousand Acre-Feet (TAF)
-Wet: Equal to or greater than 1,230
+- Wet: Equal to or greater than 1,230
-Above Normal:  Greater than 990 and less than 1,230 Below Normal: Equal to or less than 990 and greater than 790
+- Above Normal:  Greater than 990 and less than 1,230
+- Below Normal: Equal to or less than 990 and greater than 790
-Dry: Equal to or less than 790 and greater than 630
+- Dry: Equal to or less than 790 and greater than 630
-Critical: Equal to or less than 630
+- Critical: Equal to or less than 630

 **Source:** [Appendix D-Modeling Technical Memorandum (PDF)](https://cadwr.box.com/s/xwyhz0j8b58cecf1qkli1afurjeyotsb)